Aromatase excess syndrome: Diagnosis

 Genetic tests are now available to identify the variants in CYP19A1 associated with AEXS.
 The National Institutes of Health maintains a list.

 Treatment

 Several treatments have been found to be effective in managing AEXS, including aromatase inhibitors and gonadotropin-releasing hormone analogues in both sexes, androgen replacement therapy with non-aromatizable androgens such as DHT in males, and progestogens (which, by virtue of their antigonadotropic properties at high doses, suppress estrogen levels) in females.
 In addition, male patients often seek bilateral mastectomy, whereas females may opt for breast reduction if warranted.

 Medical treatment of AEXS is not absolutely necessary, but it is recommended as the condition, if left untreated, may lead to excessively large breasts (which may necessitate surgical reduction), problems with fertility, and an increased risk of endometriosis and estrogen-dependent cancers such as breast and endometrial cancers later in life.
 At least one case of male breast cancer has been reported.

 Society and culture

-Names

-AEXS has also been referred to as familial hyperestrogenism, familial gynecomastia, and familial adrenal feminization.